 Personal Care

-The Administrator/Director of Care is frequently the first point of contact with potential future residents of Golden Birches Terrace, as they manage the waiting list.
+The Administrator/Director of Care (Admin/DOC) is frequently the first point of contact with potential future residents of Golden Birches Terrace, as they manage the waiting list.
 This provides an early opportunity to:

 -